roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-08 ****** byCathartico© It was a battered sordid quarter of the city.
+It was a battered sordid quarter of the city.
 The red light district had spread out taking over the entire area.
 Most houses were crumbling.
 The streets were dingy with garbage lying about covering the sidewalks.

  The only thing catching the eye of pedestrians today was an expensive limousine parking in front of a tattoo parlour.